nginxinc/nginx-amplify-doc/amplify-guide.md

 By NGINX instance the agent assumes any running NGINX master process that has a unique path to the binary, and possibly a unique configuration.

-**Note.** When objects are first seen by the agent, they will be automatically created in Amplify SaaS, and visualized in the Web UI.
+**Note.** When objects are first seen by the agent, they will be automatically created in Amplify SaaS, and visualized in the web UI.
 You don't have to manually add NGINX instances after you install the Amplify Agent on a host.

-When an NGINX instance disappears from the system for whatever reason and is no longer reporting — and no longer necessary, you should manually delete it from the Web UI.
-The 'Delete' object button is in the meta viewer popup (see **User interface** below).
+When an NGINX instance disappears from a system for whatever reason and is no longer reporting — and no longer necessary, you should manually delete it in the web UI.
+The 'Delete' object button can be found in the meta viewer popup (see **User interface** below).

-#### Metadata and metrics collection
+### Metadata and metrics collection

-##### Types of data

 The agent collects the following type of data:

  * **System metadata.** This is basic information about the OS environment where the agent runs.
 This could be hostname, uptime information, and so on.
  * **System metrics.** This is various data describing key system characteristics, e.g. CPU usage, memory usage, network traffic etc.
- * **NGINX metadata.** This is what describes your NGINX instances, and it includes a particular package and build information, path to binary, configure options etc. NGINX metadata also includes config file breakdown.
+ * **NGINX metadata.** This is what describes your NGINX instances, and it includes package data, build information, path to binary, configure options etc. NGINX metadata also includes config file breakdown.
  * **NGINX metrics.** Amplify Agent collects NGINX related metrics from [stub_status](http://nginx.org/en/docs/http/ngx_http_stub_status_module.html), and also from the NGINX logs files.

 Amplify Agent will mostly use Python's **psutil()** to collect the data, but occasionally may also invoke select system utilities like **ps(1)**.

 While the agent is running on the host, it collects metrics with steady 20s intervals.
 Metrics then get aggregated and sent to SaaS once per minute.

 Metadata is also reported every minute.
-Changes in the metadata can be examined through the Amplify Web UI using a web browser.
+Changes in the metadata can be examined through the Amplify UI using a web browser.

 NGINX config updates are reported only when a configuration change is detected.

-##### Detecting and monitoring NGINX instances
+### Detecting and monitoring NGINX instances

 Amplify Agent is capable of detecting several types of NGINX instances: